seemedidemees/seemedidemees/README.md

-- 👋 Hi, I’m @seemedidemees
+👋 Hi, I’m @seemedidemees
 👀 I’m interested in all things quantum!
-🌱 I’m currently learning Google's Cirq framework
-💞️ I’m looking to collaborate on natural language processing with a focus on communication optimization.
-Also would love to play a game of Quantum Chess.
+🌱 I’m currently working with Google's Cirq framework 💞️ I’m looking to collaborate on natural language processing with a focus on communication optimization and earn a career in quantum communications and manufacturing
 📫 You can reach me at clevonwarner96@gmail.com or at my Instagram: @orthonathanganol